MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-troubleshoot.md

 and

 ### Error: Sorry!
-Your Dynamics 365 for Customer Engagement apps org is not the latest version and is not supported for this feature.
-Please select a different org or contact your Dynamics 365 for Customer Engagement apps admin to do an update.
+Your Dynamics 365 org is not the latest version and is not supported for this feature.
+Please select a different org or contact your Dynamics 365 admin to do an update.

 > [!div class="mx-imgBorder"]
 > ![Org is not up to date](media/teams-error-org-not-latest.png "Org is not up to date")